Ecoblockchain/specs-1/README.md

   really good with computers—they were never really his type of medium—he also accidentally registers a `Creation` of Edvard Munch's "The Scream" under his name.

-Visually, this is what we'd end up with:
+Visually, this is what's been registered:

 ![](media/lccrrmassertionexample1.png)